dosemu2/dosemu2/doc/README.txt

 2.1.5.
 Terminals

-   This section applies whenever you run DOSEMU remotely or in an xterm.
+   This section applies whenever you run DOSEMU remotely, in an xterm or on the Linux console without graphics.
 Color terminal support is now built into DOSEMU.
 Skip this section for now to use terminal defaults, until you get DOSEMU to work.
       $_term_color = (on)   # terminal with color support
       $_term_updfreq = (4)  # time between refreshs (units: 20 == 1 second)
       $_escchar = (30)      # 30 == Ctrl-^, special-sequence prefix